 What are your plans post-graduation?
 Do you have a job or career in mind after you graduate?

 Since the F1 Visa is a non-immigrant visa, you will have to convince the consular that you do not plan to remain in the US but rather to return to your home country.
-If you tell him more about what you plan to do, you will most likely convince him / her that you have no intention to stay in the U after your graduation.
+If you tell him more about what you plan to do, you will most likely convince him/her that you have no intention to stay in the US after your graduation.

 Do you plan on returning back to your home country?
 Are you sure you won’t stay in the US?
 Will you continue to work for your current employer after you graduate?

-Try to tell to the interviewer that you have strong ties to your home country, and that you will for sure return.
-Tell them you have your family, closest friends, or a partner in your home country, if you really do.
-If you have any pet, tell to the him / her about that too.
+Try to tell to the interviewer that you have strong ties to your home country and that you will for sure return.
+Tell them you have your family, closest friends, or a partner in your home country if you really do.
+If you have any pet, tell him/her about that too.
 Mention any property, business, organization, etc., that you have and because of which you will return.

 Why should you be given a student visa?

-In general, this is the very last question you will be asked.
-Try to put forward a strong case why you should be issued a visa.
+This is the very last question you will be asked.
+Try to put forward a strong case of why you should be issued a visa.
 Try to make a strong point of your case, and be confident.
 Once again, do not gibberish.
-Even while answering to this question, try to convince the interviewer by giving him the impression you have no plans to remain in the US and that you will return to your home country for sure.
+Even while answering this question, try to convince the interviewer by giving him the impression you have no plans to remain in the United States and that you will return to your home country for sure.